-(a) Owner’s Title Policy: Usually issued to the landowner himself.
+- Owner’s Title Policy: Usually issued to the landowner himself.
 The owner’s title insurance policy is bought and paid for only once and then continues in force without any further payment.
-Owner’s Title Insurance policies are not assignable.
+Owner’s Title Insurance policies are not

-(b) Mortgagee’s Title Policy: Issued to the mortgagee and terminates when the mortgage debt is paid.
-In the event of foreclosure, or if the mortgagee acquires title from the mortgagor in lieu of foreclosure, the policy continues in force, giving continued protection against any defects of title which existed at, or prior to, the date of the policy.
+- Mortgagee’s Title Policy: Issued to the mortgagee and terminates when the mortgage debt is paid.
+In the event of foreclosure, or if the mortgagee acquires title from the mortgagor in lieu of foreclosure, the policy continues in force, giving continued protection against any defects of title which existed at, or prior to, the date of th

 Treasury Bills: Interest bearing U.S. Government obligations sold at a weekly sale.
 The change in interest rates paid on these obligations is frequently used as the Rate Index for Adjustable Mortgage Loans.

 Truth in Lending (TIL): The name given to the federal statutes and regulations (Regulation Z) which are designed primarily to insure that prospective borrowers of credit received credit and cost information before concluding a loan transaction.